Home » Tournaments » Types of Poker Tournaments Other Than Texas Hold’em and Omaha

 Lowball

 There are many variations of Lowball, all using the low hand as the goal to win the pot.
-The most common in tournaments are Ace-to-Five (A-5) Lowball to Deuce-to-Seven (2-7) Lowball, with even more sub-categories, such as Limit or No Limit, and the 2-7 option is often played as a Triple Draw version.
+The most common in tournaments are Ace-to-Five (A-5) Lowball and Deuce-to-Seven (2-7) Lowball, with sub-categories such as Limit or No Limit, and the 2-7 option is often played as a Triple Draw version.

 Playing cards and red, green, white, and blue casino chips on a poker table with the word ANTE.